toliman7/quantum_computing/README.md

 jupyter notebook
 ```

-This will open the home screen of jupyter from which you can select and open the file
+This will open the home screen of jupyter from which you can select and open the file.

+Daniel